 By now, you have researched and found your main keywords.
 But, if you haven’t heard of Long-Tail Keywords, now is the time to get to know them better.
 Hubspot defines a Long-Tail Keyword as any phrase that is at least 3 or more words long.
 These types of keywords are aimed at a niche market and are less competitive than generic keywords that target a larger audience.
 They are also helpful in beating out the competition.

 You may be asking, “How do I utilize long-tail keywords?
 How do they differ in increasing traffic to your website compared to short-tail keywords?”
 We have the answers on how to start incorporating long-tail keywords into your content, so you are bringing in more traffic and more profits.

 Why Use Long-Tail Keywords?

 Short-tail keywords are probably the most talked about when creating content that you want to get in front of more people and to increase your ranking on Google’s search engine.
 However, the majority of searches are not conducted on single keywords, but with phrases or Long-Tail Keywords.
-Check out the infographic from Profit Works that shows how much traffic is using long-tail keywords, as opposed to popular keywords terms.
+Check out the infographic from CWS that shows how much traffic is using long-tail keywords, as opposed to popular keywords terms.
 The increase in long-tail keyword searches is utterly amazing, which shows that you need to incorporate them in your website, content, and social media platforms.

 How Do I Find My Long-Tail Keywords?